Aashishkalra19/M2-EmbSys/Project/1_Requirements/README.md

 ### Ultra Sonic Sensor
 - Sends and recieves ultra sonic signals which are used to determine distance between the sensor and the object

-### LCD Display
+### Buzzer
-- 16*2 LCD Display is used to show warning also to print the distance in CM
+- Acts as a device to communicate with the user when any object is too close to it

 --------------------------------------

 ## SWOT

 ### Strengths
-- To display the distance between the object and Ultrasonic sensor on LCD screen
-- Easy to understand application and use
+- Easy to understand the application and use it
 - Easy method to check whether the distace between the object is very less by turning on the buzzer
 - Ultrasonic sensors are highly accurate and can detect small variations

  ### Weakness
 - Ultrasonic sensors have difficulties in reading reflections from soft, curved and thin as well as a small object
 - Measuring the distance is limited

 ### Opportunities
-- Used in day to day life by everyone
+- Used by the visually impared
-- Can be used in many applications such as Door lock sensor, Seat belt sensor and many more

 ### Threats
 - Other sensors can be used which have greater efficiency than Ultrasonic Sensor